Visit our other Wisconsin Historical Society websites!

 Description: The Indian Agency House, before restoration.
 This house built in 1832 by the United States Government.
 Restored by Colonial Dames between 1929-1932.

-Description: A view of the commissary warehouse at Fort Winnebago.
+Description: A view of the Indian Agency House, built in 1832 near the site of Fort Winnebago.

 Date: 1930 ca.